 To a limited extent, my parents have tried their best to follow this ritual in our adopted home, Ahmedabad, especially when it comes to leafy greens, vegetables and fish.
 We love our fresh spinach and ilish.
 And we also love the fresh, crunchy bottle gourd, a much-popular item in a Bengali palette.

 A family favourite, Maa cooks the lau by itself with light seasoning.
 But when there are shrimps or prawns in the house, we are in for a treat because it’s time for lau chingri, a recipe wherein finely chopped bottle gourd is cooked with the seafood and served as a side dish.

-Cooked without garlic or onion, this is a dish perfect for the summer months when you want a meal that requires least time in the kitchen, has minimal spices and is not heavy on your tummy.
-I loved when Maa taught me this!
-Such a simple, easy and hassle free dish that can be eaten with rice or roti.
-I hope you enjoy eating it what is a family favourite.
+Cooked without garlic or onion, this is a dish perfect for the summer months when you want a meal that requires the least time in the kitchen, has minimal spices and is not heavy on your tummy.
+I loved it when Maa taught me this!
+Such a simple, easy and hassle-free dish that can be eaten with rice or roti.
+I hope you enjoy eating what is a family favourite.

 - 500 grams Bottle gourd (peeled, chopped)

 - 150-200 grams Prawns (deveined, deshelled)